MS SQL Server Backup

 3. Find the required computer, then click the Configure icon in the Backup Plan Status colimn.

-If you use encryption in the backup plan, mind that for security reasons the encryption password is not saved anywhere.
-Keep the encryption password separately in a safe place
+If you use encryption in the backup plan, mind that for security reasons the encryption password should be kept in a safe place

 • In the SQL Server Instance drop-down list, select the instance for the backup plan